 The Bottom Line: Help Everyone Belong.

 DEIB is a continuous journey toward creating a better workplace for everyone.
 And that newly-added “B” to DEI can’t be overstated.
-Although DEI is ever evolving, getting as close as possible to make during everyone feels they belong at your organization is one of the best retention efforts you can put time, energy, and resources into.
+Although DEI is ever evolving, getting as close as possible to make sure everyone feels they belong at your organization is one of the best retention efforts you can put time, energy, and resources into.

-Your company’s “Sofia” may be a risk of leaving.
+Your company’s “Sofia” may be at risk of leaving.
 Book a demo to learn how MentorcliQ’s software supports bold DEIB ideas and turns them into ROI that even the toughest executives love to see.